 The term “radar” may leave you with an image of a high-tech machine that monitors every inch of the road.
 But radars have been around since before World War II, and you have likely seen a police officer using one, either in person or on a TV show.
 These devices are often referred to as “radar guns,” and can easily be held in one hand.
 When in use, radar guns pick up the speed of objects that go by, and can give the user a reading of the object’s speed.
 This allows the officer using it to check whether a driver is breaking the speed limit, and if so, by how much.

-If you see a “Speed Limit Enforced by Radar” sign, then it likely means that somewhere along that section of road, there is a spot that police officers will hide while monitoring the speed of cars going by via a radar gun.
-If officers catch someone speeding, then they can immediately pull the speeder over and either issue a ticket or an arrest.
+If you see a “Speed Limit Enforced by Radar” sign, then it likely means that somewhere along that section of road, there is a spot where police officers will hide while using a radar gun to monitor the speed of traffic.
+If officers catch someone speeding, then they can immediately pull the driver over and either issue a ticket or perform an arrest.

 Aircraft-Enforced Speed Limits

 If a radar-enforced speed limit sign means that a police officer could be hiding nearby, does an aircraft-enforced speed limit sign mean that there is an officer in a plane somewhere above you?
 Well, yes and no. Most often, helicopters are used for aircraft-enforced speed limits, as helicopters have an easier time hovering in one spot in the air.
-You typically won’t see an aircraft recording the speeds of passing cars.
-In recent times, some roadways are patrolled by drones, which don’t require a pilot to be inside the craft to operate it.
+While you typically won’t see an aircraft recording the speeds of passing cars, it is a possibility — and some roadways are even patrolled by drones, which can operate without a a pilot.

 Why Speed Limits Are Monitored